 Cortisol and your Hormones

-Whenever health experts talk about your hormones, you are almost sure they will talk about cortisol and the negative impact it can have on your body.
-Yes, too much cortisol can be a problem but did you know that cortisol is a fat-burning hormone that keeps inflammation down and regulates your blood sugar?
+Whenever health experts talk about your hormones, you are almost sure they will talk about cortisol and its negative impact on your body.
+Yes, too much cortisol can be a problem, but did you know that cortisol is a fat-burning hormone that keeps inflammation down and regulates your blood sugar?